tasket/wyng-backup/README.md

    $ sudo sparsebak.py monitor

-The `monitor` command takes no options and starts a monitor-only session that collects snapshot change metadata.
+The `monitor` command starts a monitor-only session that collects snapshot change metadata.
 This only takes a few seconds and is good to do on a frequent, regular basis (several times an hour or more) via cron or a systemd timer.
 This command isn't strictly necessary but